In this guide on different types of frogs in Nebraska, we’ll look at four of the most common types of frogs you’re likely to see.

 This dark green to brown frog is not very common in Nebraska.
 The Eastern Spadefoot has a light-colored circle on its hind feet, and its eggs are laid above ground and resemble a mass of tiny grains of rice.
 The eggs hatch into tadpoles within 24 hours.
 Their life cycle is about one year long.

-These types of frogs in Nebraska are found in wet places such as swamps, ponds, lakes, and rivers.
+These frogs in Nebraska are found in wet places such as swamps, ponds, lakes, and rivers.
 They feed on insects and other small invertebrates they catch with sticky tongues.

 16. American Toad

 American toads are a relatively common sight in both rural and suburban environments.
-These types of frogs in Nebraska are found throughout most North America, generally near water sources, including rivers, streams, and ponds.
+These frogs in Nebraska are found throughout most of North America, generally near water sources, including rivers, streams, and ponds.

 In Nebraska, you can typically find them anywhere from farmland to urban areas, but they enjoy sloshing around in roadside puddles after it rains.